HigherOrderCO/Bend/GUIDE.md

 ```

 Of course, if you do it, Bend's devs will be very disappointed with you.
 Why?
 Because everyone is here for one thing.
-Let's go!
+Let's do it!

 Parallel "Hello, World"
 -----------------------

-So, after all this learning, let's now answer the ultimate question:
+So, after all this learning, we're now ready to answer the ultimate question:

 **How do we write parallel algorithms in Bend?**